James Crowley (athlete)

 On December 26, 1908, he finished second to Matthew Maloney in the marathon from Rye to Columbus Circle, New York."
 Crowley again finished second to Maloney in an indoor marathon before 5,000 "wildly cheering" spectators held within the second Madison Square Garden on January 8, 1909 (3:00:26).
 Maloney was reported to have set a new indoor record for the event in a time of 2:54:45.4.

-Approximately 110,000 spectators were reported to have turned out to see 180 runners compete in the New Jersey Athletic Club Marathon on May 15, 1909.
+Approximately 110,000 spectators were reported to have turned up to see 180 runners compete in the New Jersey Athletic Club Marathon on May 15, 1909.
 With "scorching heat" noted to have affected many of the athletes, Crowley recorded a time of 3:07:16 and "won by a mile" over Harry Jensen of the Pastime Athletic Club.

 On September 6, 1909, The New York Times reported "nearly every athlete of note in the Metropolitan Association of the Amateur Athletic Association" competed in the Irish American Athletic Club's Tailtin Games before 7,000 spectators at Celtic Park.
 Crowley won the two-mile steeplechase in a time of 11:12.

 In 1909, Crowley held the following A.A.U indoor records: